fernanda-rabacal/fernanda-rabacal/README.md

 Coffee lover and a seeker of new experiences.
 I am a proactive, self-taught, and communicative individual who is always striving to become the best version of myself as a developer.
 I am passionate about studying various programming skills, and currently, my strong skills lie in TypeScript, React.js, Next.js and React Native.
 Additionally, I am eager to delve into Node.js and MySQL to expand my knowledge further.
 I also possess basic experience in Laravel and PHP.

-Currently i am a Front End Teacher, teaching HTML, CSS, Javascript, React.js, React Native and also making REST APIs with Express to use in class.
-I'm also working as a Full Stack Developer, using technologies like Laravel, Docker, React Native, Next.js and Nest.js as well.
+Currently i am working as a Full Stack Developer, using technologies like Laravel, Docker, React Native, Next.js and Nest.js as well.
+I'm also a Front End Teacher, teaching HTML, CSS, Javascript, React.js, React Native and also making REST APIs with Node.js and Express to use in class.

 ###